uploadtigris/austin_traffic_report/README.md

 ### 2. See number and times of last 1k incidents reported

+#TODO: fix x-axis to reflect reasonables bins and ticks

 ![](example_images/austin_incidents_by_update_times.png)

 **On this view, we can see the fluctation of incidents in our last 1,000 reported incidents.
 This may imply that there is not a very consistent pattern in traffic accidents in the day to day.**